 The Bondes asked Mr. Bishop for permission to trim the tree, but he told them to touch not a single bough, or he’d sue.
 So they sued Mr. Bishop first, this being California (or just this being America), asking the Court to declare the tree a nuisance and force him to remove it.

 The Court agreed.
 California does indeed follow the Massachusetts Rule, which meant that the Bondes had the right to trim the tree’s branches overhanging their property.
 But here, the problem went beyond that.
 Mr. Bishop’s white oak was a nuisance under California law, the Court held, because of the pervasive damage it caused.
 The Court, perhaps reacting to the extent of the mess as well as Mr. Bishop’s intransigence, ruled that a tree owner is liable for damage — even insignificant damage — is caused to his neighbor.

-So it would appear that our reader’s neighbor would have the right to trim the tree back to the property line.
+So, as we knew all along, our reader’s neighbor would have the right to trim the tree back to the property line.
 In fact, if the 50-year old pine is a persistent branch-shedder, it might be a nuisance, and our reader’s refusal to let the neighbor trim it could leave him in Mr. Bishop’s position: having to remove the offending branches himself.

 But — and this is California, so there’s always an “on the other hand” — as we will see tomorrow, there are limits on what the neighbor can do, even on his own property.